 A contractor must be licensed by a state board before starting to work legally.
 The state board ensures that the contractor is following all the rules and regulations applicable to your area.
 Your contractor has liability insurance and compensation for workers in case an accident happens and someone gets hurt on the job.
 They also encourage high safety standards on site in order to prevent accidents.

-Building Codes Knowledge
+Building Codes Knowledge and Austin TX Contractors

-Project owners can’t usually look at the work of the subcontractor and immediately know if the work will pass inspection.
+Project owners can’t usually look at the work of the subcontractor and immediately known if the work will pass inspection.
 An experienced general contractor can do that; you don’t have to pay a fee for re-inspection or even put up with the pressure of results delays.
 A general contractor always knows the exact local variations and the ins and outs of local construction requirements and codes.